vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/database-migrations.md

 You are building a cloud native application which assumes that backing services (like a database) are provided by the platform.
-Since the Tracker application now needs a database, you must create the database service and bind your application to it.
+Since the **pal-tracker** application now needs a database, you must create the database service and bind your application to it.
 This instructs the platform to reserve the instance of the service and then provide the connection information to your application.